Creating a pond

-- weigh down the sides of the liner with heavy stones around the pond edge.
+- weigh down the sides of the liner around the pond edge with heavy stones.

 - now you can make the sloping sides.
 Place the subsoil on the shelves round the side, building it up to the edge.
-Leave some areas as a shelf, which is useful for putting plants onto.
+But leave some areas as a shelf, which is useful for putting plants onto.

-- the pond will look an unpromising muddy mess, but this will soon clear.
-After 3-4 days the water will reach air temperature, and some of the tapwater chemicals will evaporate.
+At this stage, the pond will look an unpromising muddy mess.
+But this will soon clear.
+After 3-4 days the water will reach air temperature, and some of the tapwater chemicals will have evaporated.

-- For one or two days after filling the pond the water will be crystal clear.
-It will then, almost overnight, become bright green, like pea soup.
-This green growth is algae, growing as a result of sunlight mixed with nutrients in the water.
+As the water warms in the sun, algae will appear.
 Don't worry, and don't replace the water.
 As the water creatures start to feed, and as the plants start to grow, the algae will be starved out.

 Deep water plants

-Water lilies (Nymphaea alba, Nymphaea lutea ) (Note - it is very important to choose the correct size of lily for your pond)
+Water lilies (Nymphaea alba, Nymphaea lutea) (Note - it is very important to check you have the correct size of lily for your pond)

-Water hawthorn (Aponogeton distachyus) - will tolerate 8-60 cm of water.
+Water hawthorn (Aponogeton distachyus) - will tolerate anything from 8-60 cm of water.

 Broad leaved pond weed (Potamogeton natans)